SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ![office2019.png][img6]

 We have tested MS Office 2019 with SuperOffice 8.4.
-We put more focus on Office related functionalities such as Web Tools, Maillink and document handling, and the rest of the areas were smoked.
-We did not find any compatibility related issues/bugs during the test.
-Report made October 18th 2018.
+We put more focus on Office-related functionalities such as Web Tools, MailLink, and document handling, and the rest of the areas were smoked.
+We did not find any compatibility-related issues/bugs during the test.
+The report was made on October 18th 2018.

 [Report (\*.xlsx)][7]